copyrite/LwotcMinimalText/XComGame.md

 ## Knife Fighter
 Attack an adjacent enemy with your combat knife.
-* {% 1AP NTE %}
+* {% AP1 NTE %}

 ## Knife Juggler
-+1 to Throwing Knife damage. +1 to Throwing knife charges.
-You gain a throwing knife charge when you kill your primary weapon.
++1 to throwing knife damage. +1 to throwing knife charges.
+You gain a throwing knife charge when you kill with your primary weapon.

 ## Launch Grenade
 You use your grenade launcher to launch grenades, rather than throwing them.
-Additional grenade launch range.
-You have a grenade-only slot.
+Bonus to grenade launch range.
+Gain a grenade slot.
+* {% AP1 ET %}
 * {% COOLDOWN %}
 * Grenade launch range improves with grenade launcher tier.

 ## Lead The Target
 Target an enemy.
 Fire a shot at it with +{% LEAD_TARGET_AIM_BONUS %} Aim if it moves.
-* {% 2AP %}
+* {% AP2 %}
 * {% COOLDOWN %}
 * To take the shot, you need line of sight to the enemy when it moves.
 * Lead The Target ends if you haven't taken the shot until the start of your next turn.